staking-foundation/docs/docs/40-components.md

 - Register as an Operator in the Diva smart contracts.
 - Sync the Consensus and Execution clients.
-- Receive Distributed Validator key-shares while maintaining the required ETH bond.
+- Receive Distributed Validator key-shares while maintaining the required ETH collateral.
 - Perform validation duties for the Distributed Validators they are part of.

 <div style={{textAlign: 'center'}}>